Sponsor and status

 Length: 4 pages

-This resolution was introduced on July 29, 2015, in a previous session of Congress, but was not enacted.
+This resolution was introduced on July 29, 2015, in a previous session of Congress, but it did not receive a vote.

 Jul 29, 2015